 Events and Communications Coordinator - Aja McCullough Beers

 Since graduating from Macalester College in 2008, Aja has provided communications and fundraising leadership for several Twin Cities nonprofits.
 Aja has been a part of the CIM community for many years as a volunteer and student of whistle, song, fiddle and guitar.
 She also works part-time as a fantasy writer.
 On staff at CIM, Aja writes the newsletter, coordinates events and volunteers, social media, photographs CIM events, and makes many other things happen.
-Aja works on Mondays, Tuesdays and Fridays from 9am-2pm, plus a few hours remotely as needed around busy event times.
+Aja works on Mondays, Tuesdays, Thursdays and Fridays from 9am-1pm, plus a few hours remotely as needed around busy event times.